 Low Incidence of Lightning

-Is lightning a factor in your area.
+Is lightning a significant factor in your area?
 Also, the type of soil on the project may increase the difficulty in achieving good grounds and lightning protection.
-If so, grounding can be more easily improved at satellite locations (20+/-) than at the many surge arrestor locations (50-60+/-) required on a decoder system.
+If so, grounding can be more easily improved at satellite locations (20+/-) than at the increased surge arrestor locations (50-60+/-) required on a decoder system.
 Additional ground rods and surge plates can be installed at the satellite locations as well as surge arrestors in the pedestals on the 24v, 220v and communication wire.

 Decoder systems offer no backup operation in case of failure of decoders, communication wire to decoders or the central.
 If lightning strikes and the surge arrestors do their job the damage may be limited to the decoders located between the arrestors.
 Surge arrestors are recommended every 150 – 300 meters along the communication wire.
 If they are located every 150 meters then 30 – 40 decoders could be located between arrestors that are at risk of a strike.
-Rain Bird recommends no more than 10 decoders between surge arrestors so then additional grounding is required.
 If a damaging strike occurs and the arrestors work many of the decoders between would need to be replaced along with the surge arrestors.
 Most decoders can withstand 1 – 6 Kv depending on the location and installation.
 According to The Computer Wizard, “Lightning current averages 30,000 amps, but ranges from 10,000 to 200,000 amps – 100 To 1,000 times as strong as a steel welder.”
 If the arrestors don’t work, the damage can spread to other decoders and possibly the central.
 For more lightning data go to http://www.thecomputerwizard.biz/lightning.htm.

-If there is little lightning, then decoders are a good alternative.
+If lightning incidence is not critical, then decoders are a good alternative.

 We specify lightning protection for satellite systems as developed by the American Society of Irrigation Consultants utilizing ground rods and ground plates.
 This grounding can be easily expanded as needed at the 20+/- satellite locations to improve the resistance to ground and inductance.
 Additional ground rods and ground plates can be added at the satellites and surge arrestors in the pedestals.
 Ground plates are very helpful to improve the inductance but are not recommended on decoder systems by the manufacturers.
 This would be difficult on decoder system with 50 – 60 surge arrestor/ground locations and defeat the goal of lowering installation costs.
 Instead you will replace failed decoders and surge arrestors after storms.